zivoy/dmp-zig/README.md

 Another option is to have the files locally (either by copying them or by using git submodules) and use `.path = ` in the `build.zig.zon` file

-You can then add it to the imports by doing
+You can then add it to the imports by adding to your `build.zig` file
 ```zig
 const dmp = b.dependency("diffmatchpatch", .{});
 exe.root_module.addImport("diffmatchpatch", dmp.module("root"));